Humvee clone manufacturing in China: Xiaolong XL2060

 The XL2060L was on display at the Second Beijing International Disaster Emergency Response technology and equipment exhibition.

-The XL2060L was influenced from the Humvee and the Unimog.
+The XL2060L was influenced by the Humvee and the Unimog.
 It uses a Steyr diesel engine and its cost ranges from US$87,000 - $146,000.
 Production is based from the Longyan Economic Development Zone High-tech Park in Longyan City.
 Mass production started in early 2012.